nesjett/unreal-engine-crawling-system/docs/index.md

 - **Spline based** routes.
 - 🚀 **Performant**.
 - Debugging tools included.
-- 💯 Follows best coding practices.
+- 💯 Follows best coding practices!
+- Very easy to integrate with **ALL KIND OF CHARACTERS**, from humanoids to dogs, snakes or even aliens!
+- **Modular and component based**.
+Add a couple of components and interfaces and you are good to go.
 - Includes automated functional tests.
 - 👓 Documentation + video & written tutorials
 - First & Third person **character examples** + AI